nih-cfde/announcements/2020-11-17-announcements.md

 Hello CFDE!

-This week we have ongoing Cross-Pollination events as well some recent presentations by CFDE members to share.
+This week we have ongoing Cross-Pollination events and an invitation to participate in a Holiday Calendar to help in our Cross-Pollination efforts.

 ## Cross-Pollination Events